-The Chiyoda Group implement the following preventive measures / procedures , among other things, particularly for high risk items: ･Due Diligence relating to compliance on business partners of our supply chain including vendors, subcontractors, agents, consultants prior to forming the tie-up ･ Prior approval or confirmation procedures for foreign governmental officials, OFAC, biddings for public works, payments for entertainment fees, etc.
+The Chiyoda Group implement the following preventive measures / procedures , among other things, particularly for high risk items: ･Due Diligence relating to compliance on business partners of our supply chain including vendors, subcontractors, agents, consultants prior to forming the tie-up ･ Prior confirmation procedures for governmental officials, OFAC, biddings, payments for entertainment fees, etc.

 As part of our mechanism for ensuring compliance of Chiyoda Group Code of Conduct, we have also implemented monitoring periodically, and made improvements if required.
-The monitoring includes “the Construction Industry Law”, “the Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors”, “Unfair Competition Act” (to prevent bribes to foreign officials), and “the Anti-Trust Law” (to prevent bid rigging), etc.
+The monitoring includes “the Construction Industry Law”, “the Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors”, to prevent bribes to officials, and “the Anti-Trust Law” (to prevent bid rigging), etc.

 All divisions in CGH and group companies conduct “self-assessment”, and they monitor their activities as for Compliance themselves.

-The Compliance Unit in charge of promoting compliance monitor the compliance activities in Chiyoda Group including all divisions and group activities and review the compliance program for the next fiscal year.
+The Legal & Compliance Department in charge of promoting compliance monitor the compliance activities in Chiyoda Group including all divisions and group activities and review the compliance program for the next fiscal year.

-Besides the Compliance Unit, the Internal Audit Unit as an independent organization also conducts auditing activities.
+Besides the Legal & Compliance Department, the Internal Audit Department as an independent organization also conducts auditing activities.